Check Out This Guy's Sexy Psychedelic GIFs

 This article originally appeared on VICE Colombia

-A couple of weeks ago, Jean Francois Painchaud was just another Canadian animator – working for the PBS kids show Wild Kratts by day, making sexually explicit GIFs by night.
-Little did he know, when he sat in front of his computer at 10AM last Monday, that his life was about to change forever.
+A couple of months ago, Jean Francois Painchaud was just another Canadian animator – working for the PBS kids show Wild Kratts by day, making sexually explicit GIFs by night.
+Little did he know, when he sat in front of his computer at 10AM on a Monday in July this year, that his life was about to change forever.

 Videos by VICE